By Lauren Panoff, MPH, RD

 Is Baby Formula Sustainable?

 Just how environmentally-damaging is baby formula?
-It’s hard to say as, despite sustainability concerns within the global food system, there has been little research done specifically on this topic as it applies to these products.
+It’s hard to say as, despite the growth of sustainability concerns within the global food system, there has been little research done specifically on this topic as it applies to these products.

 A 2015 report released by the Baby Food Action Network (IBFAN)-Asia and the Breastfeeding Promotion Network India (BPNI) scratched the surface on this issue, looking at the carbon footprint of milk-based baby formula in the Asia-Pacific region.